 sudo sntp -sS time.control.verkada.com

-For Windows users, open a command prompt and enter
+For Windows users, open a powershell session and enter

 w32tm /stripchart /computer:time.control.verkada.com /samples:3 /dataonly